-The CA approves the certificate policy and certification practice statement pertaining to temporary certificates.
-The documents may be amended according to the CA's internal change policy.
+Digital and Population Data Services Agency approves the certificate policy and certification practice statement pertaining to temporary certificates.
+The documents may be amended according to Digital and Population Data Services Agency's internal change policy.

-The CA will communicate the changes well in advance of their entry into force on its website.
+Digital and Population Data Services Agency will communicate the changes well in advance of their entry into force on its website.

-The CA maintains version management of the documents and archives all certificate policy and certification practice statement documents.
+Digital and Population Data Services Agency maintains version management of the documents and archives all certificate policy and certification practice statement documents.
 Typographic corrections and changes of contact details are possible with immediate effect.

-- 1. All sections of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
-Items that the CA does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days before their entry into force.
+- 1. All items of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
+Items that Digital and Population Data Services Agency does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days in advance.